spatialstatisticsupna/LACPD_Article/README.md

-# Supplementary material: A locally trend-based change-point detection technique
+# Online Resource 1: Locally adaptive change-point detection with applications to remote sensing and land use changes

 This repository provides the data-sets and R codes used in the analysis: